DjangoForAll/Django-Course/Level_4/7_Forms_in_Django/Script/Readme.md

 Lets create a simple web application that allows users to manage tasks.

-To keep things simple lets keep the data in memory ( creating a global variable called tasks ). we'll go over the implementation in detail
+To keep things simple lets keep the data in memory ( creating a global variable called tasks ).
+Global variables are usually never used in real life for storing data, we will figure out better ways to store data in the next level, for now lets use it to understand concepts in forms clearly.

+we'll go over the implementation in detail

 Lets first create a form in html with one input field and one button